The Friendly Church at the Crossroads

 Founded more than a century ago in Atlanta’s Grove Park neighborhood, Bethany United Methodist has called Smyrna home since 1964.
 Always a community church, Bethany was called “A Friendly Church in a Friendly Community” upon its inception in Grove Park and then became known as “The Friendly Church at the Crossroads” when it came home to its present location at the crossroads of Hicks Road and Hurt Road.
 Today, Bethany remains committed to that same spirit of love and community that has been such a part of its identity since its founding in 1915 as we carry out the ministry of spreading the light of Christ.

 Our Bethany UMC family believes that it is imperative that we reach beyond our own walls to our neighbors in friendship and love.
 We reach out to others through missions like Habitat for Humanity, MUST Ministries, youth mission activities and mission trips.
 Active men’s, women’s, youth and children’s groups have active ministries.
-We provide loving care to more than 50 children during the week through our Parent’s Morning Out and welcome children to learn about Christ and the Bible at our Vacation Bible School.
+We welcome children to learn about Christ and the Bible at our Vacation Bible School.

 We welcome you to become a part of our church family, and to help is continue the ministry that Bethany began more than a hundred years ago.
 Embracing the future while learning from the past, we work to continue spreading the light of Christ.